aytac/Snap4Arduino-plugin/README.md

 ## Online Test Version

+### Loading Firmata into the board

+As with the desktop Snap4Arduino version, you need to have Firmata loaded into your board.

 ### Downloading and installing the plugin

 The Chrome extension can be downloaded from [here](http://46.140.176.36/Snap4Arduino.crx).
 Please note that you cannot install it straight from the downloaded file icon.
 Instead you need to: